astrohart/MFR/MFR.Operations.Descriptions/README.md

 ##### Summary

-Looks up a localized string similar to Chekcing whether the folder you selected (or its subfolders) contains a Visual Studio Solution (*.sln) file....
+Looks up a localized string similar to Checking whether the folder you selected (or its subfolders) contains a Visual Studio Solution (*.sln) file....

+<a name='P-MFR-Operations-Descriptions-Properties-Resources-OperationStartedDescription_CleanFiles'></a>
+### OperationStartedDescription_CleanFiles `property`

+##### Summary

+Looks up a localized string similar to Determining which file(s) need to be cleaned....

 <a name='P-MFR-Operations-Descriptions-Properties-Resources-OperationStartedDescription_CloseActiveSolution'></a>
 ### OperationStartedDescription_CloseActiveSolution `property`